arturober/dwec2022/Unit 2 - Angular/Part 5/README.md

-FontAwesome and ngBootstrap examples are integrated in the angular-products project
+FontAwesome (star-rating) and ngBootstrap examples (confirm modal and responsive menu) are integrated in the angular-products project